destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 So, neither of them recieved the Aeron because there was a third programmer given the task who was able to finish before Larry and Brad.

+## What should I know about inheritance and overriding methods?

+Look for similarieties within each "function" or method.

+If you have repeating features, abstract out the features and put them into a new class that other subclasses can link to.
+This is how you inherit from the superclasses, while not repeating things in each subclass.

+When it comes to overriding, subclasses redefine one of the inherited methods when it needs to change or extend the behavior of that method.

+If you are using the same methods, use inheritance to prevent repeats.
+If you have the same method with special features added on, your features are what's used instead of what those methods are in the superclass.
+This is done even if you link every subclass to one superclass.

-## OO--Object Oriented Development in Java
+## What is OO?--Object Oriented Development in Java

 - Works with superclasses, subclasses, instance variables, methods, and attributes.

-- Things an object knows about itself are called instance variables They represent an objects state (the data), and can have unique values for ech object of that type.
+- Things an object knows about itself are called instance variables They represent an object's state (the data), and can have unique values for each object of that type.

 - Things an object can do are called methods
     When designing a class, think about the data an object will need to know about itself, and also designing the methods that operate on that data.
-Objects commoly have methods that read to write the value of the instance variables.
+Objects commonly have methods that read to write the value of the instance variables.

     Objects have instance variables and methods, but those instance variables and methods are designed as part of the class.

+Object Oreiented works with superclasses, subclasses, instance variables, methods, andn attributes.
+Objects know instance variables already.
+The instance variables represent an object's state, which have certain values for objects provided for that type.

+What an object does, is known as a method.
+The methods write the value/output of the given instance variables.

+Objects, their methods, and instance variable are all compiled within the class of that file being ran.

-## Difference between a class and an object
+## What is the difference between a class and an object

 A class is not an object, but it's used to construct objects.